Swiss Guard: Modern history

 Since the assassination attempt on John Paul II of 13 May 1981, a much stronger emphasis has been placed on the guard's non-ceremonial roles.
-The Swiss Guard has developed into a modern guard corps equipped with modern small arms, and members of the Swiss Guard in plain clothes now accompany the Pope on his travels abroad for his protection.
+The Swiss Guard has developed into a modern guard corps equipped with modern small arms.
+Members of the Swiss Guard in plain clothes now accompany the Pope on his travels abroad for his protection.

 On 4 May 1998 commander Alois Estermann was murdered on the day of his promotion.
 Estermann and his wife, Gladys Meza Romero, were killed by the young guardsman Cédric Tornay, who later committed suicide.
 The case received considerable public attention and became the subject of a number of conspiracy theories alleging Cold War politics or involvement by the Opus Dei prelature.
 British journalist John Follain, who published a book on the case in 2006, concluded that the killer acted purely out of personal motives.

+In 2002, the first non-white Swiss Guard joined the militia.

-On the occasion of the 500th anniversary of the Swiss Guard, in April–May 2006, 80 former guardsmen marched from Bellinzona in southern Switzerland to Rome, recalling the march of the original 200 Swiss guards to take up Papal service, in 1505.
+In April–May 2006, on the occasion of the 500th anniversary of the Swiss Guard, 80 former guardsmen marched from Bellinzona in southern Switzerland to Rome, recalling the march of the original 200 Swiss guards to take up Papal service in 1505.
 The march had been preceded by other celebrations in Lucerne, including a rally of veterans of the Guard and a Mass.
-In a public ceremony on 6 May 2006, 33 new guards were sworn in on the steps of St. Peter's Basilica instead of the traditional venue in the San Damaso Courtyard.
-The date chosen marked the anniversary of the Sack of Rome when the Swiss Guard had been nearly destroyed.
+In a public ceremony on 6 May 2006, 33 new guards were sworn in on the steps of St. Peter's Basilica, instead of the traditional venue in the San Damaso Courtyard.
+The date chosen marked the anniversary of the Sack of Rome when the Swiss Guard was nearly destroyed.
 Present at this event were representatives of the Company of Pikemen and Musketeers of the Honourable Artillery Company of London and the Ancient and Honorable Artillery Company of Massachusetts.

 In December 2014, Pope Francis directed that Daniel Anrig's term as commander should end on 31 January 2015, and that he be succeeded by his deputy Christoph Graf.
 This followed reports about Anrig's "authoritarian style".

-With the rise of Islamic terrorism in Europe and open threats against the Vatican issued by the Islamic State (ISIS), Vatican officials in 2015 collaborated with Italian authorities to improve the protection of Vatican City against attacks that cannot be reasonably defended against by the Swiss Guard and Vatican gendarms, notably against drone attacks.
+In 2015, with the rise of Islamic terrorism in Europe and open threats against the Vatican issued by the Islamic State (ISIS), Vatican officials collaborated with Italian authorities to improve the protection of Vatican City against attacks that cannot be reasonably defended against by the Swiss Guard and Vatican Gendarmerie, notably against drone attacks.

-In October 2019 the Swiss Guard reached a total personnel of 135.
-It is the result of the expansion of the Corps announced at the press conference held on the occasion of the swearing in of the new guards in 2018.
-Previously, according to article 7 of the regulation, the Swiss Guard was made up of 110 men.
+In October 2019, the Swiss Guard was expanded to 135 men.
+Previously, according to article 7 of the regulations, the Swiss Guard was made up of 110 men.